grimdoomer/DeadRisingArcTool/README.md

 If you have issues opening or injecting files with a certain image editor, open a github issue with the name of the game file you were trying to modify and the image editor you were using, and I will try to add support for it.

-When injecting a a texture ArcTool will update the game file to match the new width, hight, format, type, and mip map count.
+When injecting a a texture ArcTool will update the game file to match the new width, height, format, type, and mip map count.
 Though unless you know what you are doing you should match the format the texture was originally in.

 ## Text Editor
 The following file types can be modified in the text editor: